 Serbian tennis legend Novak Djokovic successfully defended his Australian Open title in this year’s final, while Russian next generation player Daniil Medvedev could not find his best level.
 According to Djokovic himself, the next gen players (Medvedev, Thiem, Tsitsipas, Zverev) are still not at the same level as the big three: Roger Federer, Rafael Nadal and Novak Djokovic.

 Djokovic consistently dismantled Medvedev on Sunday 21 February: 7-5, 6-2, 6-2 in less than two hours was the result.
 Djokovic clinched his 18th Grand Slam Title, narrowing his tally to that of Swiss player Roger Federer (20) and Spanish player Rafael Nadal (18).
-Meanwhile, the next generation players still seem unable to beat the big three.
+Meanwhile, the next generation players still seem unable to beat the big three in Grand Slam matches.

 Djokovic puts an end to a tough year…

 Djokovic’s remarkable 19-0 winning streak at the start to the 2020 season put him in pole position to further tighten the Grand Slam race between him, Federer and Nadal.
 The tough stretch began after COVID had put tennis to a halt last year.
 Djokovic had won the ATP 1000 Cincinnati Masters event prior to last year’s US Open when he got disqualified after hitting a line judge in the fourth round.